 However, no matter how good a hard drive may be, it’s never guaranteed to be completely safe against corruption and data loss.

 Even though WD has a solid track record with the durability of its drives, you can still run into a situation where you lose your data.
-It can happen because of a glitch in a program, a physical accident like dropping the hard drive, or simply due to bad luck and failing internal components.
+It can happen because of an accidental deletion, a glitch in a program, a physical accident like dropping the hard drive, or simply due to bad luck and failing internal components.

 If you plan on using a WD My Passport drive on a regular basis, you should be aware of the options you have available for WD My Passport data recovery.